EENI Global Business School.

 2- EU Trade Agreements.

-2. Agreements with Africa: EU-Africa Strategic Partnership, Algeria, Morocco, Tunisia, Egypt, South Africa, Ivory Coast, Agadir Agreement..;
+2. Agreements with Africa: EU-Africa Strategic Partnership, Algeria, Morocco, Tunisia, Egypt, South Africa, Ivory Coast, Agadir Agreement.

-3. Agreements with America: Central America, Chile, MERCOSUR, Mexico, Andean Countries, CARIFORUM;
+3. Agreements with America: Central America, Chile, MERCOSUR, Mexico, Andean Countries, CARIFORUM

-4. Agreements with the Arab Countries: Jordan, Lebanon, Gulf Cooperation Council..;
+4. Agreements with the Arab Countries: Jordan, Lebanon, Gulf Cooperation Council.

-5. Agreements with Asia: ASEAN, Singapore, Vietnam, Kazakhstan, Papua...;
+5. Agreements with Asia: the ASEAN, Singapore, Vietnam, Kazakhstan, Papua..

 Foreign Policy of the EU: 19% of the world trade.
 Generalized System of Preferences (GSP)...

-Online Education (Courses, Masters, Doctorate): Trade and Business in Russia
+Foreign Trade and Business in Russia

-Module - Doing Business in Russia (PDF) (12 ECTS)
+Module - Business in Russia (PDF) (12 ECTS)

-1. The Russian Federation;
+1. The Russian Federation

-2. Russian economy;
+2. Russian economy

-3. Foreign Direct Investment in Russia;
+3. Investment in Russia

-4. Russian payment system;
+4. Russian payment system

-5. Ports of Russia;
+5. Ports of Russia

-6. Analysis of the Russian companies and entrepreneurs: Vladimir Potanin, Elena Baturina, Alexander Lebedev.
+6. Analysis of the Russian companies and entrepreneurs: Vladimir Potanin, Elena Baturina, Alexander Lebedev

 International Relations of Russia